Frequently Asked Questions

 - What is the Bridge Program/how do I apply for this program?

-The Bridge Program is for high-potential students who come from disadvantaged or medically underrepresented backgrounds, underrepresented minorities in medicine or are pursing medicine as a second career.
+The Bridge Program is for high-potential students who come from disadvantaged or are pursing medicine as a second career.
 For information on the Bride Program, please click here.

 - Can I submit a letter of recommendation from an MD?

-For the 2021 application cycle, a letter from a physician is optional.
+A letter from a physician is optional.
 However, if you do submit a physician letter, a letter can be sent from either an MD or DO, although a DO is preferred.
-Please check our COVID updates for information about the 2021 application cycle

 - Can I submit more letters for recommendation then the required letters?